 Windsor city council threw two other curves at the early organizers by first insisting on an expensive fire-protection system for the house which would almost double the home’s original costs and then to make matters worse, a planned motion to re-zone the property.
 Town counselors could change the land-use bylaw only if the site was vacant.
 The early organizers realized, however, that rezoning could not be retroactive.
 Quickly, they moved a few former prisoners onto the couches and floor at 491 Victoria Avenue, the downtown location chosen for the halfway home, thwarting the rezoning threat.
 Attitudes would gradually change and a few years later, the council would approve the opening of the house and provide a $3,500.00 operating grant.

 By 1967, the St. Leonard’s Society of Canada was founded to expand upon work begun in a halfway home in Windsor.
 In the Society’s archives are letters of support from prominent Canadians such as Lester B. Pearson, Eugene Whelan, John P. Robarts, and Herb Gray.

-St. Leonard’s Society gives people who have been in trouble with the law a place to live and an opportunity to remove the stigma of being an ex-con through guidance, counseling, and understanding.
+St. Leonard’s Society gives people who have been in trouble with the law a place to live and an opportunity to remove the stigma of being a former prisoner through guidance, counseling, and understanding.
 The St. Leonard’s Society of Canada continues its work in response to the changing social justice climate in Canada.